Generalized full matching and extrapolation of the results from a large-scale voter mobilization experiment: Concluding remarks

-The algorithm's main strength is its frugal use of computational resources.
-As data sets grow in size, so does the demand for computationally efficient methods to analyze them.
-Sample sizes that were unheard of a few decades ago are now commonplace.
-While vast amounts of data typically make our inferences more credible, it does not solve the fundamental problem of causal inference \citep{Holland1986,Titiunik2015}.
-Confounding is a pressing issue no matter the sample size.
-In fact, because standard errors are often negligible when data is abundant, bias is an even more acute problem in large samples.
-However, it is often an insurmountable computational problem to derive well-performing matchings even in samples of rather modest sizes.
-The presented algorithm provides an attractive alternative in these settings.

-We want to stress that our algorithm should be used as a complement to existing matching methods.
+We conclude these remarks by stressing that our algorithm should be used as a complement to existing matching methods.
 There are settings where we would discourage its use.
-Unlike existing algorithms based on network flows \citep[see, e.g.,][]{Hansen2006}, the one presented in this paper does not necessarily derive optimal solutions.
-For this reason, best practice is still to use existing optimal algorithms when possible (i.e., when the design conforms to the classic two-treatment setup and the sample is not too large).
-Furthermore, several refinements to the traditional full matching algorithm have been developed since its conception. \citet{Hansen2004} shows, for example, how to impose bounds on the ratio between the number of treated and control units within the matched groups.
-This limits the weight variation of the matching and allows the investigator to directly control the trade-off between balance and weight variation.
-When used with care, this can reduce the estimation error considerably.
-While a similar effect can be achieved by adjusting the constraints in a generalized full matching, it is a blunt solution without the same level of control as in \citeauthor{Hansen2004}'s formulation.
+Unlike existing approaches based on network flows \citep[see, e.g.,][]{Hansen2006}, the approach presented in this paper does not necessarily derive optimal solutions.
+For this reason, best practice is still to use existing optimal algorithms when possible.
+Furthermore, several refinements to the conventional full matching algorithm have been developed since its conception. \citet{Hansen2004} shows, for example, how to impose bounds on the ratio between the number of treated and control units within the matched groups.
+This limits the weight variation of the matching and allows the investigator to directly control the bias-variance trade off related to how aggressive the adjustment is allowed to be.
+When used with care, such control can greatly improve one's inferences.
+While a similar effect can be achieved by adjusting the compositional constraints in a generalized full matching, it is a blunt solution without the same level of control as in \citeauthor{Hansen2004}'s formulation.